Looking for a fellowship?

 Fellowships versus residency

 Fellowships are similar to residencies in that they are both paid, intensive, postdoctoral training programs that allow for the opportunity to build on the skills and knowledge acquired in pharmacy school.
 In both programs, PharmDs are generally expected to participate in a multitude of tasks involving presentations, research, critical thinking, and team communication.
 Even though residents and fellows are training and learning, they are fully integrated and considered equally contributing members of their practice setting.
-Just are there are 1-2 year residencies, there are also 1 or 2 year fellowships offered.
-It is up to applicants to choose the length of the program they wish to pursues, which also depends on what is being offered.
+Just as there are 1-2 year residencies, there are also 1 or 2 year fellowships offered.
+It is up to applicants to choose the length of the program they wish to pursue, which also depends on what is being offered.
 There are several differentiating factors between a residency and a fellowship that could assist students in choosing one path over another.
 A resident assumes more of a practitioner role, involving direct patient interaction and a strong clinical focus.
-In contrast, fellows are based primarily in a corporate setting and interface with company employees, partners ans stakeholders.
+In contrast, fellows are based primarily in a corporate setting and interface with company employees, partners and stakeholders.
 PharmDs in a fellowship supply indirect care by serving patients on a larger, global scale with the development of and access to medicine.

 Notably, Fellowship programs offer positions in several different core areas of expertise, also referred to as functional areas (FAs).
 Depending on the employer, these can remain generalized or be broken down further.
 A key advantage of fellowship programs is that there is often opportunity for fellows to rotate across FA within the company as well as possibly externally in an academic, government, or hospital setting.
 The flexibility and the depth of fellowships programs provide felloes with a platform to develop themselves both personally and professionally once a stable foundation in their core department is established.